kuznia-rdzeni/coreblocks/docs/home.md

 # Introduction

-CoreBlocks is going to be an out-of-order processor which will implement a RISC-V microarchitecture.
+Coreblocks is an out-of-order processor which implements the RISC-V architecture.
-The project will focus on flexibility, which should allow to easily make experiments with different component implementations.

-## Documentation

-Documentation located in the `docs/` directory collects description of the whole processor.
-In `Overview` a high level overview of CoreBlocks can be found.
+The graph below is a high level schematic of the core's microarchitecture.

-Html versions of these pages and API documentation generated from code are available at [kuznia-rdzeni.github.io/coreblocks/](https://kuznia-rdzeni.github.io/coreblocks/)

 ```{mermaid}
 graph